Centre for Regional Economic and Social Research (CRESR)

 We offer multi-disciplinary research expertise covering a wide range of qualitative and quantitative methods organised into five research themes.

-We also welcome applications that do not sit within these themes provided we have relevant supervisor expertise in the centre.
+We also welcome applications that do not sit within these themes provided we have relevant supervisor expertise in the Centre.

 Housing and Place

-Theme lead: Dr Jonahan Webb
+Theme lead: Dr Jonathan Webb

 Inclusive Economy

 Understanding how social and spatial inequalities are shaped through economic life is critical to addressing the defining challenges of our time, such as the rise of in-work poverty and how to address regional disparities in prosperity.
 CRESR’s Inclusive Economy theme develops this research agenda by asking: What are the processes contributing to labour market vulnerability and economic insecurity?
-And how we might create more inclusive economies that provide greater economic social wellbeing?
+And, how we might create more inclusive economies that provide greater economic social wellbeing?

 Theme lead: Dr Richard Crisp